uviclibraries/raspberrypi/act-2.md

 6. Navigate to `Manage packages -> main -> lr-mame2003` then `Install from pre-compiled binary` (~2 Minutes)

 ## Running RetroPie
-1. Using the Raspberry Pi desktop file explorer, navigate to `/home/pi/RetroPie/roms/arcade` and copy over a MAME compatible arcade game ROM.
+7. Using the Raspberry Pi desktop file explorer, navigate to `/home/pi/RetroPie/roms/arcade` and copy over a MAME compatible arcade game ROM.
-2. Run the command: `emulationstation`
+8. Run the command: `emulationstation`
-3. You will be prompted to configure the RetroPie controls.
+9. You will be prompted to configure the RetroPie controls.
+10. Using the controls that have been assigned, navigate to the arcade game and try running it.

 # Start of Old Content